-The IAEA Fellowship Program provides training and research opportunities in the peaceful uses of nuclear technology for scientists and engineers from developing countries.
+The IAEA Fellowship Program provides training and research opportunities in the peaceful uses of nuclear technology for scientists, engineers, and other relevant professionals from developing countries.
 Program participants are, or soon will be, entrusted with responsibilities important to the development of their home countries.

 IAEA application forms for fellowships and scientific visits must be submitted to the Agency through governmental channels.
 Priority is given to requests associated with projects of direct benefit to the Member States.